Stormwater Management

 Fats, Oils, & Grease (FOG) Information

-If you have any comments on the Annual Report or would like to inform the Town of a stormwater concern, please contact the Town’s Stormwater representative below:
+If you have any comments on the Town of Perinton’s Stormwater Management Program Plan or have of a stormwater concern, please contact the Town’s Stormwater Program Coordinator below:

 Contact Public Works